-The synthesis of requirements should be done in consultation with the SSAC, ALAC, GAC, the ccNSO and the GNSO and a straw-man proposal should be prepared for these consultations.
-The Staff is asked to come back with an estimate of when this would be possible." ([21])
+The synthesis of requirements should be done in consultation with the SSAC, ALAC, GAC, the ccNSO to come back with an estimate of when this would be possible." ([21])

 Scope of the Work

 Staff has developed this report based on the GNSO Council's request to collect a comprehensive set of requirements for the service policy tools.
 These requirements have been derived from three sources: current features identified as needing improvement (or known deficiencies); features to support policy initiatives that have been suggested in the past; and features recommended by the ICANN community, such as various supporting organizations and advisory committees.
 Following release of this report, staff will gather input from the supporting organizations and advisory committees and produce a final report.